red-elf/Logger/README.md

 # Logger

-Logger, the C++ Library by the Red Elf.
+Logger, the C++ library and utility by the Red Elf.

+## What is Logger?

+Tbd.

 ## Cloning the project